 top of page

-In Kenya, we always have a place to visit my ‘In-Loves‘ in the western region.
-They have had their village homestead for decades adding new crops of tea, banana, and where they have a small working farm.
-It’s thperfect place to spend our twilight ye the land for a personalized hold over e of comfort where the locals all know the family.
-My In-Loves continue to show love and hospitality to us every time we visit.
-We’ve held major soccer tournaments with goalies and players being scouted.
+In Kenya, I always have a special place to visit my ‘In-Loves‘ in the western region.
+They have had their village homestead for decades, cultivating crops like tea and bananas on their small working farm.
+It’s the perfect spot to spend our twilight years—a personalized haven of comfort where the locals know the family well.
+My In-Loves continue to show love and hospitality every time we visit.
+We’ve even held major soccer tournaments there, scouting goalies and players.

 My family, including my 'in-loves,' on a visit to Wamage Village in Western Kenya